Quantum-Accelerators/raspa_ase/docs/install.md

 ## RASPA

-First, install RASPA based on the [official instructions](https://iraspa.org/raspa/).
+First, install RASPA based on the [official instructions](https://iraspa.org/raspa/) and set the `$RASPA_DIR` environment variable as instructed.

 !!!
 Tip